-The blast and flash of the IED brought the convoy to a screeching halt.
+The explosive blast and flash of the IED brought the convoy to a screeching halt.
 I sat in my Humvee for about 90 seconds before I decided to get out and see what was going on.

 When I reached the third vehicle in the convey, it immediately became clear why the convoy was silent and motionless.
 The IED had taken out the Humvee with the convoy commander in it.
 Despite everything we had told them to do, the convoy commander had his senior sergeant – the assistant convoy commander – in the vehicle with him.